porsche-design-system/porsche-design-system/packages/components/src/components/form/radio-button-wrapper/radio-button-wrapper.examples.md

 # Radio Button

 The **Radio Button Wrapper** component is a styling wrapper for the native HTML input type `radio` form element.
+The singular property of a Radio Button makes it distinct from a checkbox, which allows more than one (or no) item to be selected and for the unselected state to be restored.

 A `label` is a caption which informs the user what information a particular form field is asking for.
 The **Radio Button Wrapper** component can be used with or without a label but it's recommended to keep the label visible for better accessibility whenever possible.
 When used without a label, it's best practice to provide a descriptive label text for screen readers.